Best daily deals

 When it comes to headphones that I’m going to be using for hours at a time on plane rides and commutes, I want three things: comfort (which I already spoke about), battery life (which is pretty good), and sound quality.
 If I’m taking a 20-hour plane ride, chances are that I’m going to be staring wistfully out of the window at some point, reminiscing and listening to my favorite Bon Iver song, as we all do.
 At that point, sound quality becomes really important.

 Now, these Beats headphones are notorious for favoring bass but it isn’t as loud as you might expect.
-The boosted bass notes are louder than our house curve (pink) suggests, though it remains listenable.
-Particularly bass-heavy tracks may suffer: the bass in the song Never Look Back by Slow Club masks the slow finger snaps at the intro.
+The boosted bass notes are louder than our headphone preference curve (pink) suggests, though it remains listenable.
+Particularly bass-heavy tracks may suffer: the bass in the song “Never Look Back” by Slow Club masks the slow finger snaps at the intro.
 That really shouldn’t happen.
-The vocals that come in at about the same time but at least the midrange boost makes them fairly easy to hear.
+The vocals that come in at about the same time, but at least the midrange boost makes them fairly easy to hear.

 Around 0:08 seconds in, the main melody comes in, which is a female vocal layered on top of another vocal singing that same melody at a lower register.
-With these headphones, that secondary melody is more or less equal in output to the main melody which, by definition of being a secondary melody, shouldn’t be the case.
+With these headphones, that secondary melody is more or less equal in output to the main melody, which, by definition of being a secondary melody, shouldn’t be the case.

-How is the call quality?
+How is the call quality on the Studio 3?

 The Beats Studio3 Wireless contains an integrated microphone for voice calls, though you could also use the audio cable’s in-line microphone.
 We have yet to measure the in-line microphone’s frequency response.
-Meanwhile, the internal microphone demos highlight that voices sound slightly muffled and background noise causes distortions, making this headset less than ideal for anything but a quiet environment.
+Meanwhile, the internal microphone demos highlight that voices sound slightly muffled, and background noise causes distortions, making this headset less than ideal for anything but a quiet environment.

 Beats Studio3 Wireless microphone demo (Ideal conditions):